Harsha-Gumpalli/ml-technical-task/README.md

 You’ll build a mask that highlights these stressed (non-green) regions.

-### ***The following cell shows some examples of stress in the leafs, the images are annotated, put the "demo_images" folder in the workspace before execution the following cell.***
+### ***The following cell shows some examples of stress in the leafs, the images are annotated, put the "demo_images" folder in the workspace before executing the following cell.***
 #### **Note : change "/content" with the path to the "/demo_images" folder**